Should punctuation in direct speech mirror that of punctuation in the narrative of novels?

 So back to the use of semicolons and colons.

-For my part, I do not see that they are entirely necessary, although, on occasions, I understand they do provide another way of communicating an author’s thoughts through their characters.
+For my part, I do not see why they are entirely necessary, although, on occasions, I understand they do provide another way of communicating an author’s thoughts through their characters.
 And, when the dialogue is lengthy, varying the punctuation (by using a semicolon for example) may help to communicate the character’s thoughts better.

 One reason why I do not think they are necessary in the main is that the comma and full stop do an adequate job of addressing the punctuation of phrases, clauses, and sentences themselves.
 Another reason is that when I read what a character is saying, I am also putting myself in the place of that character, and I would not speak in such a way that semicolons and colons were necessary — for the most part.